richrd/suplemon/README.md

 **The master branch is considered stable.**

-No dependencies outside the Python Standard Library needed.
+No dependencies outside the Python Standard Library required.

+### Optional dependencies

+ * Pygments
+ > For support for syntax highlighting over 300 languages.

+ * Flake8
+ > For showing linting for Python files.

 ## Usage